farazmoradi/Object-Recognition/README.md

 # Dependencies

-* To run the code, you need to have PyTorch, Detectron2, and PIL (Pillow) installed in your Python environment.
+* To run the code, you need to have PyTorch, OpenCV, Detectron2, and PIL (Pillow) installed in your Python environment.
 If not already installed, you can add them using pip.

 > pip install torch torchvision

+>pip install opencv-python

 > python -m pip install 'git+https://github.com/facebookresearch/detectron2.git'